"I will love you and honor you all the days of my life."

 In order to be married in a Catholic church, one person in the couple must be Catholic, but it is not necessary that both are.
 The priest or deacon will assist you with making decisions appropriate to the baptismal and religious status of the couple.

-Please contact the parish office at least 6 months before your intended wedding date.
+Please contact Mel McWilliams at least 6 months before your intended wedding date.
 Once you have met with the Presider of your wedding and freedom to marry in the church has been confirmed, a date can be set.
 It is advised to not reserve the venue for your reception until you have a confirmed wedding date with the church.

 If are currently married, but the marriage did not take place in a Catholic church or chapel, or was not celebrated by a Catholic priest or deacon, but you would still like to have your marriage blessed by the Catholic church, please contact Fr.
 Satish about the process known as convalidation.